KEGarciaLab/aMSM_AD/README.md

 ### Installation

 All scripts used for installation of the various tools can be found in Installation folder of the repo.
 They should be ran in the order listed below to avoid errors.
 It is also reccomended that you either reboot your system (or reconnect through an ssh) after each installation to ensure it was completed properly.
-Finally, the MSM install was made assuming this would be ran on one of the IU supercomputing clusters.
-If you are outside of IU or are not using one of these systems you will need to skip the `MSM-install.sh` and manually install MSM instead, ensuring that it is installed in the folder `MSM_HOCR-master` located in your Home directory.
-Failure to follow these steps will cause the ciftify install to fail.
+Finally, these installation scripts were made assuming this would be ran on one of the IU supercomputing clusters.
+If you are outside of IU or are not using one of these systems you will need to install MSM, Ciftify, and Conetome Workbench manually, including updating `.bash_profile` in order to add the commands to PATH.

 ```sh
 bash InstallationScripts/MSM-install.sh